codatio/codat-docs/docs/lending/overview.md

 ---
-title: "Lending API overview"
+title: "Lending overview"
-sidebar_label: Lending API
+sidebar_label: Lending
 description: "Learn about the features that make up the Lending API product"
 displayed_sidebar: lending
 image: "/img/banners/social/lending.png"
 hide_title: true
 hide_description: true
 hide_table_of_contents: true
-banner_title: Lending API
+banner_title: Lending
 banner_class: lending
 banner_icon: "/img/logos/products/logo_assess_clear.svg"
 banner_image: "/img/banners/assess.png"
 banner_text: "Our Lending API helps you make smarter credit decisions on small businesses by enabling you to read your customers' latest data from accounting, banking, and commerce software they are already using.
 It also includes features to help providers verify the accuracy of data and process it more efficiently."
 video_url: "https://www.youtube.com/embed/UgtbRe-j0Jo?si=KMRaVzgKCnW7E7tr"
-video_text: What is Lending API?
+video_text: Lending with Codat
 ---

 import Products from "@components/Products";